Hemanth-Katikala-Muniraj/Autonomous-Warehouse-Navigation/README.md

 ## 🚀 Launch Instructions

-Make sure you have ROS (preferably Noetic or Melodic) installed and sourced.
+Make sure you have ROS (preferably Noetic) installed and sourced.

 ```bash
 cd Final